udhtaz/fintech_transaction_risk_intelligence_system/README.md

 ## Overview
 This project implements a comprehensive risk intelligence system for fintech transactions.
 It includes:
 1. A fully-featured risk scoring model notebook
-2. A Streamlit dashboard for visualizing and monitoring transactions
+2. A Streamlit UI for visualizing and monitoring transactions
 3. A REST API for real-time risk scoring of transactions

 ## Interface